In this post, I would like to talk a little bit about quantum physics and photons in terms of quantum mechanics.

-Photon impulse for the 10000 nm wavelength (CO2 lasers)
+Photon momentum for the 10000 nm wavelength (CO2 lasers)

 p = 6.626 × 10^(-38) (kg × m)/s

 What if the wavelength of

-It is not proven that photon wavelength can be changed, however changing the photon wavelength will require changing of the impulse or the energy of the photon it carries.
+It is not proven that photon wavelength can be changed, however changing the photon wavelength will require changing of the momentum or the energy of the photon it carries.

-Since the photon does not seem to interact (collide) with other particles, thus, neither increase nor decrease of the impulse or energy take place, – it is quite possible that the photon has a constant wavelength during its lifetime.
+Since the photon does not seem to interact (collide) with other particles, thus, neither increase nor decrease of the momentum or energy take place, – it is quite possible that the photon has a constant wavelength during its lifetime.
 Still it is a big question in quantum mechanics.

-However, theoretically there is a chance that a photon can lose its momentum (impulse) due to the quantum effects that occur while virtual particles appear and annihilate.
+However, theoretically there is a chance that a photon can lose its momentum due to the quantum effects that occur while virtual particles appear and annihilate.
 There is a chance that photon can interact (collide) with them and, therefore, its wavelength can change (more likely increase).
 There is a theory of “tired light”.
 The “tired light” theory claims that the light of distant galaxies reddens because it loses energy as it passes through space.

 The theory of “tired light” has a lot of weak spots for example that while losing energy – the wavelength would increase and distant galaxies would be more diffuse therefore this is not observed.

 This effect is called “redshift”.
 Many scientists think that it happens because of the universe expansion caused by the unseen immeasurable dark energy.
 In my opinion, the wavelength of light can simply inflate due to the quantum effects.
 This could be caused by expansion of the universe effect.

 I would like to present another calculations that might be interesting as well